tuna-f1sh/cyme/README.md

 # Features

 * Compatible with `lsusb` using `--lsusb` argument.
-Supports all arguments including `--verbose` output using libusb.
-Output is identical for use with no args (list), almost matching for tree (driver port number not included) and should match for verbose (minor formatting differences).
+Supports all arguments including `--verbose` output - fully parsed device descriptors!
+Output is identical for use with no args (list), almost matching for tree (driver port number not included) and should match for verbose (perhaps formatting differences).
+* Default build is a native Rust profiler using [nusb](https://docs.rs/nusb/latest/nusb).
 * Filters like `lsusb` but that also work when printing `--tree`.
 Adds `--filter_name`, `--filter_serial`, `--filter_class` and option to hide empty `--hide-buses`/`--hide-hubs`.
 * Improved `--tree` mode; shows device, configurations, interfaces and endpoints as tree depending on level of `--verbose`.
 * Controllable block data like `lsd --blocks` for device, bus, configurations, interfaces and endpoints.
 Use `--more` to see more by default.
 * Modern terminal features with coloured output, utf-8 characters and icon look-up based device data.
 Can be turned off and customised.
 See `--encoding` (glyphs [default], utf8 and ascii), which can keep icons/tree within a certain encoding, `--color` (auto [default], always and never) and `--icon` (auto [default], always and never).
 Auto `--icon` will only show icons if all icons to be shown are supported by the `--encoding`.
-* Can be used as a library too with `system_profiler` parsing module, `lsusb` module using libusb and `display` module for printing amongst others.
+* Can be used as a library too with system profiler module, USB descriptor modules and `display` module for printing amongst others.
 * `--json` output that honours filters and `--tree`.
 * `--headers` to show meta data only when asked and not take space otherwise.
 * `--mask_serials` to either '\*' or randomise serial string for sharing dumps with sensitive serial numbers.